 - Click on Purchase.
 After a successful purchase, the watermark should not be visible on the element anymore while on the editor.

-If you’re a Canva for Work subscriber, you can exclusively use some premium elements for free under the One-time use license.
+If you’re a Canva Pro subscriber, you can exclusively use some premium elements for free under the One-time use license.
 However, you may notice the presence of watermarks on element thumbnails or on design previews.

 Rest assured, when you use these elements or open your designs, these watermarks shouldn’t be visible.
 You shouldn’t be prompted to pay upon downloading as well.